NATO NAF v4 - Aligning Model-Based Systems to 'Desired Effects'

 Tip 1 : The alignment of the subjects of concerns (horizontal layers) of the grid with 'Desired Effects' that your organization would like to achieve aims to provide decision makers with accurate information collected through these layers and serve in realizing a dynamic "gap analysis" between existing and target desired states.

-Therefore, it does not only assist you initially in preparing the roadmap of incremental capabilities using the capability roadmap (Cr) view but also helps in adjusting them through 'state based data' that need to be collected from layers (cf. the Data-Driven Strategic Alignment using the NAF v4 schema depicted in figure 9).
+Therefore, it does not only assist you initially in preparing the roadmap of incremental capabilities using the capability roadmap (Cr) view but also helps in adjusting them through 'desired effect based data' that need to be collected from layers (cf. the Data-Driven Strategic Alignment using the NAF v4 schema depicted in figure 5).

 Tip 2 : The gap analysis helps to fragment capabilities into 2nd or 3rd level granularities to ensure traceability using the C1-S1 (Capability to Service Mapping ) view to match the reality of "units of works" of services that need to be provided to their user/consumers.